NEW RATE and/or FORM

 - Compliance with actuarial standards of practice (ASOP).

-- Provide an attestation along with documentation proving the same premium rate is being charged without regard to whether the plan is offered through an Exchange, or whether the plan is offered directly from the issuer or through an agent.
+- Provide an attestation along with documentation proving the same premium rate is being charged without regard to whether the plan is offered through a Marketplace, or whether the plan is offered directly from the issuer or through an agent.

-- QHP Off Exchange Premium Tax Credit (PTC) Attestation
+- QHP Off Marketplace Premium Tax Credit (PTC) Attestation

 - Provide an attestation along with documentation of a disclaimer to consumers stating that if purchased this plan is not eligible for a Premium Tax Credit.